acaiafa/memcached-cookbook/README.md

 Requirements
 ------------

-This cookbook CentOS.
+This cookbook supports Debian/RHEL systems.
 Requires Chef 0.7.10 or higher for Lightweight Resource and Provider support.